Windshield

 Installation

-NVIDIA, a corporation for digital video game graphics cards, released an API program beginning this year which was the core of different famous programs that could regocnize faces like pix2pix or deepfakes.
-The program is extraordinary in the creation of faces.
-I reprogrammed the code so that it could create humans.
-A face, together with personal attitudes and characteristics.
-The program uses a database consisting of over 60.000 images of faces found on the internet. and creates totally unique faces that are never the same as any of these faces found online.
-When rendered on our own personal computers, 1 human face in about 9 months is processed. close to a real humane pregancy.
+NVIDIA, a corporation known for digital video game graphics cards, released an API program earlier this year, which became the core of various famous programs capable of recognizing faces, like Pix2Pix and deepfakes.
+The program excels at creating faces.
+I reprogrammed the code to create entire humans—a face, along with personal attributes and characteristics.
+The program uses a database of over 60,000 images of faces found on the internet and generates entirely unique faces, different from any of those found online.
+When rendered on our personal computers, it takes about 9 months to process one human face, similar to the duration of a real human pregnancy.

 Voices of the Unheard